 Juniors and seniors with a GPA of 3.00 or higher may register for Global Sustainabiltity: Challenges and Prospects in East Asia for the spring semester.
 Enrollment is limited to 25 students.

-The instruction at LMU will include 24 hours of lecture over four Saturdays during the spring 2018 semester.
-Students then go to Seoul, Korea for cultural experiences, corporate visits and lectures.
-Students then travel to Tokyo, Japan for a new cultural experience, additional corporate visits and lectures.
+The instruction at LMU will include 20 hours of lecture over four Saturdays during the spring 2018 semester.
+Students then go to Seoul, Korea from May 7-15 for cultural experiences, corporate visits and lectures.
+Students then travel to Tokyo, Japan from May 15-22 for a new cultural experience, additional corporate visits and lectures.

 *Consent of Assistant Director is required prior to registration.
-Students must complete online registration.
+Students must complete Study Abroad application.
+Do not register on PROWL.
+After accepted into course, complete general petition form with Marki Hackett by January 12, 2018.
 The travel fee of $3,000 (excluding airfare) will be applied to the student account upon registering.
 Of this fee, $500 is a non-refundable deposit.

 - Passport (additional expense)

 - International Health Insurance (may be an additional expense if not included in student's insurance plan)

 Note: By registering for the course in the spring semester and maintaining full-time status, no additional tuition will be charged.
 In addition, if LMU GPA requirements are met, student may apply for unit overload.
 Graduating students will need to apply for August graduation but are eligible to walk in May commencement.

 Seoul, Korea: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast, and a welcome and farewell dinner.

 Tokyo, Japan: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast, and a welcome and farewell dinner.

 Total: $3000 *Airfare not included (discount group rate available)